KamilKhxn/rock-paper-scissor/README.md

 A combination of JavaScript, HTML and CSS were used to track the user's and computer's score and print a update message each round.

 Some key things I learned about:
-* DOM manipulation
+* DOM manipulation - changed scores and message
-* Handling events
+* Handling events - checked which button was pressed using event handlers
-* Changing CSS elements using JavsScript
+* Changing CSS elements using JavsScript - changed border of option selected based round's outcome (win, lose, draw)

 ## Resources